-- 4.1 Stoke Lacy Parish lies on the border of National Character Area 100 Herefordshire Lowlands and 101 Herefordshire Plateauz.
-Detailed descriptions of Sub-Regional Landscape Areas and Local Landscape Types are given in the 'Herefordshire Landscape Character Assessment SPG, 20048 and the landscape character type for Stoke Lacy is Timbered Plateau Farmlands, described as 'varied, agricultural landscapes of hedged fields, scattered farms, woods and wooded valleys associated with undulating relief.
+- 4.1 Stoke Lacy Parish lies on the border of National Character Area 100 Herefordshire Lowlands and 101 Herefordshire Plateau6.
+Detailed descriptions of Sub-Regional Landscape Areas and Local Landscape Types are given in the 'Herefordshire Landscape Character Assessment Supplementary Planning Document, 20047 and the landscape character type for Stoke Lacy is Timbered Plateau Farmlands, described as 'varied, agricultural landscapes of hedged fields, scattered farms, woods and wooded valleys associated with undulating relief.
 The dominant landform is one of the most prominent characteristics and tends to override the patterns of tree cover and field shape.
-Variations in topography within this landscape create a changing sequence of visual perspectives, ranging from open vistas on plateau summits to more secluded scenes along valley bottoms.' - 4.2 The parish has a very rural character but there are few places where a house is not within sight.
+Variations in topography within this landscape create a changing sequence of visual perspectives, ranging from open vistas on plateau summits to more secluded scenes along valley bottoms.' - The parish has a very rural character but there are few places where a house is not within sight.
 The hilly nature of the landscape means it is best suited for mixed farming, cattle, sheep and arable farming.
 Scattered throughout are paddocks with horses for private use.
 The majority of fields are enclosed by ancient hedges: some of these have been removed to enlarge the fields, leaving individual trees marking the line where the hedge used to run.
 The rolling terrain provides small pockets of wild spaces and wooded corners where wildlife flourishes.
 The soil structure is predominantly of strong clay with a limestone subsoil.
 There are many areas of oak woodland, some of which have been established for a hundred years or more.
-There are two areas of ancient woodland at Hopton Dingle and Huddle Wood and other areas of woodland include Netherwood and Huddle Mill. - 4.3 Several streams and waterways flow within the area and the stream from Hopton Dingle flows through the village to the River Lodon.
+There are two areas of ancient woodland at Hopton Dingle and Huddle Wood and other areas of woodland include Netherwood and Huddle Mill.